 Cath Dovey is a co-founder of the Beacon Collaborative, a collective impact movement aimed at increasing giving and social investment among the UK’s wealthy population.
 Beacon forges collaboration among organisations that work with wealthy donors through a range of activities covering peer influence, public awareness, research and measurement, professional advice and political engagement.
 She was formerly a co-founder of Scorpio Partnership, the global wealth management strategy and research firm.
 She chairs Rosa, the UK fund for women and girls.
 She is a trustee of Philanthropy Impact.
 She is a member of the technical panel of the Law Family Commission on Civil Society, an advisory group member of The National Lottery Community Fund and a strategy group member of the Funders Collaborative Hub.

-Dr Jason Arday is Professor of Sociology of Education at Glasgow University and was previously an Associate Professor (Reader) in Sociology at Durham University in the Department of Sociology and the Deputy Executive Dean for People and Culture in the Faculty of Social Science and Health.
+Dr Jason Arday is Professor of Sociology of Education at Cambridge University and was previously Professor of Sociology of Education at Glasgow University.
 He is a Visiting Research Fellow at The Ohio State University in the Office of Diversity and Inclusion, an Adjunct Professor at Nelson Mandela University in the Centre for Critical Studies in Higher Education Transformation and a Trustee of the Runnymede Trust, the UK’s leading Race Equality Thinktank.
 Jason is also a Trustee of the British Sociological Association (BSA) and a Fellow of the Royal Society of Arts (RSA).
 He sits on the Centre for Labour and Social Studies (CLASS) National Advisory Panel and is a School Governor at Shaftesbury Park Primary School in London.